Support

 Changing Child Support

-Child support orders cannot be changed by a new agreement – a new order is required.
-If both parties agree about changing a child support order they can ask the court for a new consent order.
-If the parties disagree about the change the court can be asked to decide the matter.
+Child support agreements can be changed by agreement of both parties at any time.
+Child support orders cannot be changed by a new agreement, however.
+Only a court can change a child support order.
+If both parties agree about changing a child support order, they can ask the court for a new consent order.
+If the parties disagree about the change, the court can be asked to decide the matter.

-When a Change May be Ordered
+When a Change May Be Ordered

-When deciding on the new amount the court will consider the same factors that are considered when a child support order is first made.
+When deciding on the new amount, the court will consider the same factors that are considered when a child support order is first made.

 Reporting Changed Income

-Our laws place a responsibility on both parents to ensure that their children are receiving a proper amount of support.
-While a paying parent does not have a duty to automatically disclose income increases or increase child support payments, a court could order retroactive child support if the paying parent simply does nothing.
+A court could also order retroactive child support if the paying parent simply does nothing.
 A retroactive child support order adjusts the child support payments to what they should have been based on the increased income.

 If the [paying parent’s] income rises and the amount of child support paid does not, there will remain an unfulfilled obligation that could later merit enforcement by the court… No child support analysis should ever lose sight of the fact that support is the right of the child… Even if the parents choose not to seek a variation of an order, depending on why (and how freely) this choice was made, the child may still have the right to receive support in the amount that should have been payable.
 The certainty offered by a court order does not absolve parents of their responsibility to continually ensure that their children receive the appropriate amount of support.

-~ Supreme Court of Canada
+Supreme Court of Canada

-• Why the other party did not apply to change the child support order earlier.
+• why the other party did not apply to change the child support order earlier

-• The behaviour of the paying party, including whether they hid an increase in income from the other party.
+• the behaviour of the paying party, including whether they hid an increase in income from the other party

-• The circumstances of the child.
+• the circumstances of the child

-• Any hardship making or not making the retroactive child support order could cause for the paying parent, the child or the receiving parent.
+• any hardship making or not making the retroactive child support order could cause for the paying parent, the child or the receiving parent

 Child Support Recalculation Services

-Dealing with Arrears
+Dealing With Arrears

 A parent who has failed to make child support payments as required may request that a court cancel or reduce the amount owing.
 The amount owing is referred to as arrears.
 A request to cancel or reduce arrears is made by an application to vary.
-The court will only consider this if there has been a significant and long lasting change that affects the paying parent’s ability to pay child support.
+The court will only consider this if there has been a significant and long-lasting change that affects the paying parent’s ability to pay child support.
 The court will then look at:

 • the needs of the child